 Council Experience

-At iObject, we’re proud of the positive outcomes we achieve for our clients and their communities.
-Each success story reflects our commitment to fair, balanced, and context sensitive development outcomes — ensuring proposals enhance, rather than harm the enjoyment of neighbouring properties.
+We’re proud of the many strong results obtained for our clients across a range of metropolitan and regional local government areas.
+Each success story reflects our commitment to achieving fair, balanced and sensitive planning outcomes for communities — ensuring new development enhances, rather than hampers the enjoyment of public and private property.

 Alterations and additions to an existing dwelling house, including swimming pool